dahuilangda/Meeting-ASR/backend/README.md

 # Meeting ASR Backend

 The backend service for the Meeting ASR (Automatic Speech Recognition) application.
-This is a FastAPI-based server that processes audio files, performs speaker diarization, and generates optimized meeting transcripts with additional features like summarization and translation.
+This is a FastAPI-based server that processes audio files, performs speaker diarization, and generates optimized meeting transcripts with additional features like summarization.

 ## Overview